juniorsundarCasual/TGT/vault/volume-4.chapter-239.md

 "Are they allowed to do that?"
 Guy could not help by blurt out.
 He couldn't stand the sight at all!

-As he followed the men carrying the groaning man, he found a large congregation of haphazard tents and
+As he followed the men carrying the groaning man, he found a large congregation of haphazard tents and a short distance away from the walls, going along it.
+The tents were made of simple cloth, leather for select few who had the Within this congregation, Guy caught a horde of men, women and a few children wearing equally deteriorating clothes and living in overall squalor.
+An aura of loss and despondance hung over this horde; just one look and Guy could tell that these were refugees.
+Guy's heart ached seeing the kids running barefoot and extremely malnourished, scooping and shoving handful of mud into their mouths.

+"That's not hygienic!"
+Jean said worriedly.
+She also saw the sad state of affairs and her healer heart screamed with sorrow.
+"Why are they being coralled here like this?
+It is unsafe, unhealthy and improper..."
+She droned on.

+"It is a multi-faceted issue"

 ____